stackrox/stackrox/operator/README.md

 ### Launch the operator on the (local) cluster

-While `make install run` can launch the operator, the operator is running outside of the cluster and this approach may not be sufficient to test all aspects of it.
+While `make install run` can launch the operator, the operator is running outside the cluster and this approach may not be sufficient to test all aspects of it.
+An example are features that need to exercise any of the webhooks.

 The recommended approach is the following.

+0. Make sure you have [cert-manager installed](https://cert-manager.io/docs/installation/).
+   It takes care of the TLS aspects of the connection from k8s API server to the webhook server embedded in the manager binary.

 1. Build operator image
    ```bash